apache/mxnet/example/multihost_training/README.md

 ### Step 1: Use a distributed key-value store:

-Like mentioned above, in distributed training, parameters are split into N parts and stored across N hosts.
+Like mentioned above, in distributed training, parameters are split into N parts and distributed across N hosts.
 This is done automatically by the distributed key-value store.
 User only needs to create the distributed kv store and ask the Trainer to use the created store.

 ```python
 store = mxnet.kv.create('dist')